Ey-luccas/API_REST_FORMIG.IA/README.md

 # **Backend README**

 ## 📖 Project Objective
-The **Expense Tracker Backend** is a robust API designed to power the **Expense Tracker Multi-User System**.
+The **FORMIG.IA Backend** is a robust API designed to power the **FORMIG.IA**.
 It provides endpoints for user authentication, expense tracking, group management, and financial reporting.
 Built with scalability and security in mind, this backend supports individual and shared financial tracking for multiple users.

 Key features include:
 - User registration and login with JWT authentication.